 The admission policy of Miami Shores Montessori School is based on the educational philosophy of Dr. Maria Montessori.
 We strive to serve a broad range of socioeconomic, religious, cultural, racial and ability groups.
-As often as is possible, children are evenly distributed in each classroom according to their age and sex.
+Our Program is not designed for children that have specific difficulties i. e. learning exceptionalities, medical or emotional needs, psychological issues nor are our teachers trained in these areas.
+For this reason, we are not always able to meet the needs of every child.

 I. CRITERIA FOR ELIGIBILITY